It’s always an exciting thing to stock your first backyard pond with fish.

 Let’s talk numbers.
-I personally like to allow 50-100 Litres per average sized fish.
+I personally like to allow 100 Litres (40gal) per goldfish.
 This is a general rule I use mostly for gold fish, which is the most commonly sold pond fish here in Australia.

 Note: The reason for the wide range of fish per litre is every filter is different.
 Some ponds have no filters while others have amazing filtration.
 Click here to read about the best way to filter a pond.

 Another factor is that all fish will eventually grow to different sizes.
 Just because the fish are only an inch or two now doesn’t mean they will stay that way!

 A simple way to work out how many fish you can have in your pond is 3cm of fish for every 10 litres of water.
 So work this out at the fully grown size of the fish!